Have you heard of toy rotation? Ever consider giving it a go? We think it is a great way to help you and your family make time together!

 As you embark on your new play journey, it will be important for you to monitor how the toy rotation is working out.
 Are the kids playing purposefully with all of the toys in each basket?
 Do you need more of certain types of toys?
 Are your kids getting bored of the baskets too quickly?
 These are all reasonable questions to ask, so make sure you are aware of how the toy rotation is affecting your kids’ play.
 Although less is more when it comes to creative play, it is important not to go to the extreme where your kids end up under-stimulated.

-Sounds pretty simple right?
+Sounds pretty simple, right?
 Well, it is!
-Sure, it takes a bit of time to set up, but once the initial sorting is done, you’ll be amazed at how much easier it is to manage your kids’ toys!
+Sure, it takes some time to set up, but once the initial sorting is done, you’ll be amazed at how much easier it is to manage your kids’ toys!
 More importantly, you’ll be so impressed with the quality of play that your child is engaging in.
 Best of all, you’ll spend less time cleaning up, and more quality time together.

 Want more ideas on how to have better quality time with your family?